Television Discourse Decoded: Comprehensive Multimodal Analytics at Scale: Discussion

 \textbf{Future Work}.
 This study merely scratches the surface of what can be achieved with automated, large-scale analysis of televised debates.
-Specifically, we have yet to fully exploit the diarization data due to technical challenges in clustering similar users.
-Although we experimented with speech embeddings for this purpose, the technique requires further refinement to be effective in practice.
-In future, the diarization data could be employed for more nuanced analyses, such as examining anchor bias or other forms of systemic bias within the media landscape.
-Overall, while our study has limitations, it offers a pioneering approach to multimedia content analysis, setting the stage for more comprehensive, automated methods in the future.
+We have not fully utilized diarization data due to clustering challenges.
+While speech embeddings have been tested, they need refinement for practical use.
+Future work could use diarization for deeper analyses like anchor bias or systemic media bias Overall, while our study has limitations, it offers a pioneering approach to multimedia content analysis, setting the stage for more comprehensive, automated methods in the future.